agamtyagi2803/Weather-App/README.md

 2. CSS: Styling of the application for an appealing and responsive design.
 3. JavaScript: Interactivity and functionality of the application.
 4. OpenWeatherMap API: For fetching weather data.

+**Contributing**
+Contributions are welcome!
+If you have suggestions for improvements or encounter any issues, feel free to open an issue or submit a pull request.

+**Acknowledgments**
+OpenWeatherMap for providing the weather data API.